sf-explorer/documentation/genai/9-faq.md

 No. GenAI Explorer:
 - Does NOT collect personal information
-- Does NOT send data to external servers
+- Does NOT send data to external servers (outside our heroku server to overcome cors)
-- Does NOT track your usage
 - Only connects directly to your Salesforce org

 ### Is my Salesforce data secure?